doehm/ggbrick/README.md

 ![](README_files/figure-gfm/unnamed-chunk-7-2.png)<!-- -->

-To flip the coords you’ll have to use `theme(aspect.ratio = x)` to maintain the brick aspect ratio (sqaure in the case of waffle)
+To flip the coords you’ll have to use `theme(aspect.ratio = x)` to maintain the brick aspect ratio (square in the case of waffle)

 ``` r
 mpg |>